Emergency Assistance (EA).

 In Cumberland County, 24% of the adult population reads under a 5th grade level.
-Established in 1976, the ALP assists adults who are challenged in the areas of reading, writing, math, general academics, some life skills, and computer skills.
-Trained volunteers from the community work with 150-185 adult students each year.
-For approximately $320 the ALP program can match a student with a tutor and begin their journey to success.
-Literacy is a skill that will affect not only the adult student, but also their children and generations thereafter.
+Established in 1976, the ALP assists adults who are challenged in the areas of reading, writing, math, general academics, English language, job readiness and computer skills.
+One-on-one tutors, group classes and a full computer lab help students to begin their journey to success.
+These services will affect not only the adult student, but also their children and generations thereafter.
 It is fundamental for creating better health care access, lowering crime rates, and ensuring safer family environments.
-Literacy is a gift you can give that can never be taken away.
-It’s something that will make a lasting difference in our community.
+Last year, trained volunteers from the community worked with 244 adult students, touching 741 lives.
+In addition, 6 students gained U.S. citizenship, and 103 attained their educational or employment goals.
+The gift of literacy is one that will make a lasting difference in our entire community.
 “Once you learn to read, you will be forever free.”
 Frederick Douglas

-The FAF program started in 1982 as one of the first mentoring programs that Governor Hunt established in North Carolina.
-Since then it has flourished and added multiple afterschool components to keep at-risk youth fully motivated and enriched through wrap-around support services.
-Our program helps modify youth’s behavior positively at school, home and in the community.
-The FAF program was named a “Champion for Children” in 2009 by the Breaking the Chains of Child Abuse Committee & Child Advocacy Center.
-Serving almost 200 at-risk and court-involved youth per year, with an over 80% success rate is what the program has accomplished over the past several years.
+The FAF program began 1982 as one of the first mentoring programs established by Governor Hunt in North Carolina.
+Since then, it has flourished and added multiple afterschool components to keep at-risk youth fully motivated and enriched through wrap-around support services.
+Our program helps modify youths’ behavior positively at school, home and in the community.
+The FAF program was named a “Champion for Children” in 2009 by the Child Advocacy Center.
+Serving 100 - 200 at-risk and court-involved youth per year, with over a 90% success rate at keeping kids out of trouble and successful in school, this program truly makes an impact.
 It costs tax payers over $125,000 per year to house 1 juvenile in confinement.
-It takes less than $1,500 to sponsor a youth for 1 full year of prevention services with FAF.
+It takes less than $1,500 to sponsor a youth for 1 full year of preventive services with FAF.
 “Our kids are our most valuable investment!”

-** In the 2012 Fiscal Year 87% of our spending went directly into program delivery!
+** In the 2012 and 2013 Fiscal Years 87% of our spending went directly into program delivery!